raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_5.md

 print(hpa_to_inches(100))
 ```

 - Now run your code.
-It should display the answer: 2.9530000000003.
+It should display the answer `2.9530000000003`.
 That's a lot of decimal places!
 We'll deal with that later.

 Another unit involving inches is the amount of rainfall measurement.
-Write and test a function in Python to convert a rainfall value from mm to inches.
+Write and test a function in Python to convert a rainfall value from millimetres (mm) to inches.

 ---hints---
 ---hint---